RebeccaRGB/romtool/README.md

   *  Change backlight color!
 Woo!
   *  Configurable data bus width (8 or 16, little- or big-endian)
   *  Configurable address bus width (8 to 31, in half-line increments)
+  *  Configurable delay between reads or writes (0 to 10000 microseconds)
   *  Raw binary or hexadecimal input and output over serial
   *  Inspect individual words of the ROM on the LCD
   *  Inspect 8 (in 8-bit mode) or 4 (in 16-bit mode) words at once on the LCD